-Also called a harmonic progression, a sequence of the form:
+A harmonic sequence, also called a harmonic progression, is a sequence of the form:

 1/a, 1/(a + d), 1/(a + 2d), ..., 1(a + (n - 1)d),the terms being the reciprocals of those in an arithmetic sequence.
 There is no simple expression for the sum of a harmonic progression.
 The harmonic mean of two terms, as and ax+2 is given by